-A summary of the results of the full actuarial valuation is included in the Actuary's Report on pages 23 to 24.
-In addition, the Actuary's Certificates in respect of the adequacy of contributions payable towards the Fund, agreed as part of the valuation, is replicated on page 25 of this Report.
+A summary of the results of the full actuarial valuation is included in the Actuary's Report on pages 24 and 25 which forms an integral part hereof.
+In addition, the Actuary's Certificates in respect of the adequacy of contributions payable towards the Fund, agreed as part of the valuation, is replicated on page 26 of this Report.
 The next formal actuarial valuation will be as at 31 December 2022.